-The Curriculum Handbook provides the Mission Statement on page one in order to emphasize that college courses and programs will align with the mission.
-(IA.3.Curriculum Handbook page 1) The Education Master Plan also references the Mission Statement, as well as, the Vision, Values and Strategic Goals, as foundational to educational planning.
-(IA.3.
-Education Master Plan.
-Chapter 1) The College consistently considers the way course programs and services support the college mission of providing Basic Skills, Transfer Preparations, Career and Technical Education, as well as, Workforce Improvement.
+The Curriculum Handbook provides the Mission Statement on page one in order to emphasize that college courses and programs will align with the mission (IA3\01).
+The Education Master Plan also references the Mission Statement, as well as the Vision, Values and Strategic Goals, as foundational to educational planning (IA3\02).
+The College consistently considers the way course programs and services support the college mission of providing Basic Skills, Transfer Preparations, Career and Technical Education, as well as Workforce Improvement.
 The Education Master Plan also emphasizes its commitment to supporting innovative instruction in its commitment to student success.

 While the examples above illustrate documents that clearly reference the importance of aligning programs, service, and decision making with the mission, there are also concrete processes in place.
 The Education Action Planning Committee (EAP) is responsible for making recommendations on developing new programs and discontinuing programs.
 EAP assigns Program Advisory Teams (PATs) to evaluate new programs.
-Also, based on a reading of their program reviews, if a program is struggling in areas such as enrollments, success rates, or has some critical resource needs, they may be assigned a PAT made up of faculty, managers, and the researcher to provide support in problem solving those issues or, in very rare cases, to recommend discontinuance.
-These processes are all described in EAPs Program Management Guidelines.
+Also, based on a reading of its program reviews, if a program is struggling in areas such as enrollments, success rates, or has some critical resource needs, it may be assigned a PAT made up of faculty, managers, and the researcher to provide support in problem-solving those issues or, in very rare cases, to recommend discontinuance.
+These processes are all described in EAP's Program Management Guidelines.

-EAPs criteria for evaluating a new program are the following:
+EAP's criteria for evaluating a new program are the following:

-- Meets the College's mission statement - Addresses a significant student and/or labor market demand - Provides regulatory compliance and/or health and safety assurances
+- Meets the College's mission statement - Addresses a significant student and/or labor market demand - Provides regulatory compliance and/or health and safety assurances - Increases student equity, access and retention

-- Increases student equity, access and retention - Provides expertise/training not currently available - Builds on/enhances existing programs (is interrelated and complementary to existing programs - Has realistic requirements for human and physical resources (IA.3.Program Management Guidelines, criteria for new programs.
-P5)
+- Provides expertise/training not currently available - Builds on/enhances existing programs (is interrelated and complementary to existing programs - Has realistic requirements for human and physical resources (IA3 03)

-When a PAT is assigned to a program based on identified needs, Program Management Guidelines indicate, "the PAT will recommend either revitalization or discontinuance based on data" which includes both qualitative and quantitative sources.
-"Qualitative factors are based on the mission, vision, values and goals of the institution, as well as, access and equity for students."
+When a PAT is assigned to a program based on identified needs, Program Management Guidelines indicate "the PAT will recommend either revitalization or discontinuance based on data" which include both qualitative and quantitative sources.
+"Qualitative factors are based on the mission, vision, values and goals of the institution, as well as access and equity for students."
 First on the list of qualitative factors is the "Relationship of the program to the mission of the College."
-(IA.3.Program Management Guidelines.
-Appendix C)
+(IA3 04).

 Decision-making about resource allocation is also strongly guided by the mission.
 The College's Program Review process is a clear example of connecting resources to allocations that support the mission.
 The Staffing Request form in Program Review has a rubric score that includes Support of Mission as one of its criteria.
-(IA.3.ProgramReviewIAstaffing request) Additionally, resource requests for technology and facilities ask the department to relate the request to the college mission.
-(IA.3.ProgramReview IA.3.Program Review IB IT and facilities request) Program Review requests are then sent to the appropriate committee for review.
+(IA3\05).
+Additionally, resource requests for technology and facilities ask the department to relate the request to the college mission.
+(IA3\06).
+Program Review requests are then sent to the appropriate committee for review.
 For example, facilities requests are reviewed by the Facilities Committee, where members score each request according to a rubric aligning with the request form.
 Based on these scores, facilities requests are prioritized for funding.
-(IA.3.
-Facilities Agenda/Minutes/Rubrics) A similar process occurs when prioritizing Staffing and Technology requests.
+(IA3\07).
+A similar process occurs when prioritizing Staffing and Technology requests.

-The College mission informs institutional goals for student learning and achievement.
+The college mission informs institutional goals for student learning and achievement.
 The recent development of the Vision for Success Goals at the California Community College Chancellor's Office (CCCCO) provides some new metrics for student learning and achievement.
-The CCCCO required in 2018/2019 that each college develop local goals aligned with the statewide Vision for Success.
+The CCCCO required in 18-19 that each college develop local goals aligned with the statewide Vision for Success.
 These goals give the college a new framework that closely aligns with the statewide and the college's mission.
 Specifically, the Chancellor's Office required colleges to develop goals around the following areas: